France's BIOCORP, Merck Sign Partnership To Develop Specific Version Of Mallya Device

-KENILWORTH (NJ) (dpa-AFX) - French medical devices maker BIOCORP announced Thursday an agreement with drug major Merck & Co Inc. (MRK) for the development and supply of a specific version of Mallya device to monitor treatment adherence in the field of Human Growth Hormone or HGH.
+PARIS (dpa-AFX) - French medical devices maker BIOCORP announced Thursday an agreement with Merck (MKGAY.PK), a science and technology company for the development and supply of a specific version of Mallya device to monitor treatment adherence in the field of Human Growth Hormone or HGH.

 Following the development of the device, the companies plan to market the product on a global scale.